 Now is a great time to take advantage of a career opportunity that seems to have a bright and rewarding future.
 Here are some suggestions to get started in the field if you haven’t already:

 - Start with a degree.
 Start with an undergraduate degree in information systems, computer science, data science, or engineering.
 Learn as much as you can about data-related topics: data architecture, database design, data mining, data visualization, and more.
-You’ll also need to obtain a basic understand of business processes and organizational operations.
+You’ll also need to obtain a basic understanding of business processes and organizational operations.

 - Secure an internship.
 Before or after graduating, try to secure an internship or entry-level job within a BI team.
 Get a better grasp of how your knowledge can be applied in real-life scenarios.
-Take advantage of on-the-job trainings.
-Whenever possible, learn from the experts how to master Excel and SQL skills, and to gain experience working with an ERP system like Oracle or SAP.
+Take advantage of on-the-job training.
+Whenever possible, learn from the experts how to master Excel and SQL skills, and gain experience working with an ERP system like Oracle or SAP.

 - Build communication skills.
 It’s also important to develop solid presentation and communication skills.
 BI analysts are often relied upon to facilitate meetings, discuss organizational data, present and explain key findings, and train new personnel.
 The ability to convey ideas clearly and even influence your audience will take you a long way.